cyberpunk2073/vam-backstage/docs/Implementation.md

 - **Differentiating direct installs from dependencies.** On first scan, a graph-based leaf-detection algorithm classifies packages.
 Users can promote/demote packages manually afterward.
 - **Auto-hiding dependency content in VaM's content browser.** The app manages `.hide`/`.fav` sidecar files that VaM reads natively, making dependency content invisible in VaM without modifying any package files.
 - **Providing a full package browser with Hub integration.** Users can search, browse, and install packages from the VaM Hub, with dependency resolution and concurrent downloads.
+A local wishlist preserves Hub snapshots for paid or removed packages.
-- **Content inspector.** A flat gallery of all content items across all packages with visibility/favorite controls.
+- **Content inspector.** A flat gallery of all content items across all packages with visibility/favorite controls, custom labels, and extracted-preset provenance.
 - **Package removal with dependency cascade.** Uninstalling a package identifies orphan dependencies and optionally removes them.
+- **Custom labels.** User-defined colored tags on packages and individual content items, with Library/Content filters and inheritance on version upgrades.
+- **Preset extraction.** Write appearance/outfit presets from scenes (and convert legacy looks) into loose VaM files under `Custom/Atom/Person/.../extracted/`.
+- **Disable and offload.** Packages can be disabled (`.var.disabled` suffix) or offloaded to registered aux library directories on the same filesystem; disable behavior is configurable.
+- **Remote client/server mode.** One machine can host the library backend over LAN WebSocket while other instances connect as thin clients (`--connect=`).

 The application is built with Electron 39, React 19, SQLite (better-sqlite3), Zustand for state management, and Tailwind CSS v4 with shadcn/ui-style components (via the `shadcn` CLI and `radix-ui` primitives).
 It is JavaScript-only (no TypeScript).
 The UI is dark-only.